Bipolar Disorder

 Other Specified and Unspecified Bipolar Disorder:

-These are conditions where symptoms do no meet the criteria for any other type but can still have significant impact on daily functioning.
+These are conditions where symptoms do not meet the criteria for any other type but can still have a significant impact on daily functioning.

 Signs and Symptoms